 The buzz around chatbots, or bots, has been on quite the roller coaster ride for the past few years.
 As with most new technology, there was an initial spike in user interest, followed by a sharp decline, and then popularity leveled out.
 The hype seems to be on the rise again, so this is a great time to take a closer look at the future of bots.

-Currently, companies use bots as powerful tools to develop marketing research, enhance user engagement and provide customer service.
+Currently, companies use bots as powerful tools to develop marketing research, enhance user engagement, and provide better customer service.
 Users are now exchanging information with bots at a substantial rate, allowing bots and bot developers to refine their processes.
 Bots can assist us with scheduling, making purchases, finding information, and operating our devices.
 So, what’s in line for the future of chatbots as we continue to immerse ourselves in deeper technological advancements and interactions?

 No matter how good a product is, there’s always room for improvement.
 Challenges can include cost of implementation, security, functionality, and of course, popularity in usage.
-When Facebook initially launched its messenger bot, there were mixed reviews.
+When Facebook initially launched its Messenger bot, there were mixed reviews.
 Advertisers saw a new potential to efficiently engage with their audience, but reviews of the user experience weren’t all positive.
 When you communicate with a bot, it can seem like you’re talking to a robot.
 Users want to feel like they’re speaking and interacting with actual people.

 Bots can enhance existing technology

 Bots can be programmed to enhance existing technology.
-They can provide live updates on sports and weather, and they can even make purchases for you.
-Integrating bots into already popular applications can alleviate user burden, by handling the heavy lifting of user-performed tasks.
+For example, informational bots can provide live updates on sports and weather, and other task bots can even make purchases for you.
+Integrating bots into already popular applications can alleviate user burden by handling the heavy lifting of user-performed tasks.

 And companies already use bots to complement their websites and communicate with clients.
 For example, in a city full of trendy options, imagine trying to find the perfect restaurant.
 You could spend a significant amount of time slogging through endless menus and reviews.
 Or a bot could compile the information for you, make recommendations, and even execute the order.
 Bots that help the customer find and purchase a product or service are of great benefit to businesses.